 Asked to comment on the plans by developers Park Lane Homes, 68 people completed feedback forms.
 Two were in favour of the plans while the remainder were against.

 A public consultation with the architects of the new scheme was held on Wednesday 8th January in the Parish Room (Internet Café) in The Bear car park, Burwash.
 The presentation materials were available to the public in three sessions later that month.

-Following extensive local opposition, led by Burwash: Save Our Fields, the previous proposals were rejected unanimously by Rother District Council and then by a planning inspector after an appeal.
+Following extensive local opposition, led by Burwash: Save Our Fields, the previous proposals were rejected unanimously by Rother District Council and, in January 2019, by a planning inspector after an appeal.

 For those interested in the sorts of standards expected for new developments in an Area of Outstanding Natural Beauty, you can click on the High Weald Joint Advisory Committee design guide here.

 The latest Park Lane proposal is for 28 houses and 2 flats.
 There will be 22 three-bedroom houses, seven properties with two bedrooms and one single-bedroom flat.

 None of the proposed housing will be ‘affordable’ according to the government’s definition of 80% of the market price.

 The architects have said that all the proposed developments will be two-storey and set lower in the site than previous proposals.